mjasnowski/mongo-explorer-graphql/README.md

 The front-end sends graphql queries using Axios and POST requests, longer term I will be looking at something like Apollo on the front-end.

-The Schema for the GraphQL queries is
+The Schema for the GraphQL queries are:

 <pre>
        type Database {